JacobPulk/art/README.md

 Generating random **themes** is mostly straightforward.
 An important part of the code, part of generating a random **conceiver**, is the set of functions for generating random **concepts** for each of the types of component functions.
 These define a _distribution of distributions_ of parameters, that will hopefully result in a more or less even distribution of visually different results down the line.
 Some "special" options for parameters are given extra weight.
 For example, for the exponent in `POW`, 0, 1/2, and 2 might be "visually meaningful" values, 0 not affecting the result at all, and 1/2 and 2 being essential for a perfect circle.

 The search ends when a randomly generated **theme** meets the requirements indicated in the settings.
 At the beginning of a **theme** search, the relevant **scheme** is applied many times to generate a sample of many "ropes" (functions).
-The **theme** is applied to all of them, the complexity and speed are estimated for all of them, and the results are checked against the settings.
+The **theme** is applied to all of them, the complexity and speed are estimated for all of them, and the results are checked against the set requirements.

 ### Scheme search